 For example, research clearly supports that fish oil helps to reduce blood pressure levels.
 Less research has been done using cod liver oil for blood pressure than for purified omega-3 fish oils.

-Keep in mind, that cod liver oil omega-3 content may be less than fish oil, but it is better absorbed than most purified fish oils.
+Keep in mind, that cod liver oil’s omega-3 content may be less than fish oil, but it is better absorbed than most purified fish oils.

 Additionally, if you answer yes to the following questions, you should consider taking fish oil instead of cod liver oil:

-- Do you take a multivitamin that contains more than 50% of the daily value for retinyl palmitate or retinol?
+- Do you take a multivitamin that contains more than 50% of the daily value of retinyl palmitate or retinol?

 - Do you take a separate vitamin A supplement made of retinol or retinyl palmitate?